PranayJuneja/Trello-MCP-Server/DevDiary.md

 **Second Attempt - Zod Shapes for Compat:** We realized the compat server expected Zod shapes (the actual Zod schema objects), not JSON Schema.
 So we switched the compat registration to pass `inputSchema.shape` instead of the converted JSON Schema.
 This *still* failed with the same error.

 **The Real Culprit - Version Mismatch:** After comparing our working `mcp-server-trello` (which used Zod v3) with our failing `TrelloMCP` (which used Zod v4), we discovered the root cause.
 The MCP SDK was built expecting Zod v3's internal structure, but we were using Zod v4.
+Zod v4 introduced breaking internal API changes, including the removal/renaming of the `_parse()` method that the SDK's validator was trying to call.
 When the SDK tried to call `_parse()` (a Zod v3 internal method) on our Zod v4 schema objects, it failed because that method didn't exist in the same way.
+This breakage happens even if the public Zod API looks the same—because the MCP SDK's validator calls Zod internals directly.

 **The Investigation Process:**
 1. **Grep for the Error:** We searched the entire codebase for "keyValidator" and "_parse" to understand where this was coming from